-· Vaccinations & boosters
+Vaccinations & boosters

-Unfortunately, there is no safe, effective drug available to combat any of the major viral diseases of cats.
+Unfortunately, there is no safe, effective drug available to combat any of the major viral diseases of dogs.
 Vaccination is the only effective form of protection.
 Vaccinations enable your cat to fight infection by stimulating the immune system so it makes antibodies against the viruses.
+Older pets have decreased resistance to disease, so keeping their boosters current is very important.
 To maintain this protection, cats must be vaccinated regularly so the level of immunity is always high enough to prevent disease.
+We may adjust our vaccine protocols when your pet becomes elderly.